School Science Lessons

 Iron (II) sulfate, Iron (II) sulfate heptahydrate, FeSO4.7H2O, ferrous sulfate heptahydrate, green vitriol, copperas, wood preservative, inks, green crystals

-It dissolves in water to form neutral solution, crystals turn brown if exposed to air when oxygen of the air converts iron (II) sulfate into brown sulfate of iron, iron (III) sulfate, ferric sulfate.
+It dissolves in water to form neutral solution, crystals turn brown if exposed to air when oxygen of the air converts iron (II) sulfate into brown iron (III) sulfate.

 Keep crystals stored in a sealed container.